-Examples of Balancing Privacy Interest against the Public Benefit

-The names and resumes of persons in the final candidate pool for appointment to presidency of a state university were subject to disclosure because the final candidates knew they were being considered for the position, had expressed desire for it and the public had legitimate interest in names of persons being seriously considered for an important position.
+Examples of Balancing Privacy Interest against the Public Benefit desire for it and the public had legitimate interest in names of persons being seriously considered for an important position.
 Arizona Bd. of Regents v.
 Phoenix Newspapers, Inc., 167 Ariz.
 254, 806 P.2d 348 (1991).